akorn/zfsbackup/HOWTO.md

 # You might want to use something like:
 #. /etc/zfsbackup/client.conf${BACKUPSERVER:+.$BACKUPSERVER}
 # to override some of the above on a per-server basis.

+CLIENTNAME=$(hostname -f) # Will be placed in rsyncd.conf "hosts allow =" line; can be IP or hostname, or even both (separated by spaces)

+# These settings are used by the zfsbackup-sv runit service:
+SLEEP_IF_NOT_UP_FOR_MORE_THAN=3600	# don't start backups immediately if last boot was less than this many seconds ago; sleep for ONBOOT_SLEEP seconds
+ONBOOT_SLEEP=12h			# sleep for this time after reboot before starting first backup EXIT_ACTION=sleep-and-exit		# can also be stop-service or just exit; see README.md VERBOSE=1				# setting to 0 suppresses informational messages to stderr
+# If the exit delay would result in more than $MAX_RUNTIME
+# seconds passing between successive zfsbackup-client invocations, the
+# delay is adjusted so that zfsbackup-client can be rerun at most
+# $MAX_RUNTIME seconds after the previous run.
+This places a limit on
+# the time spent retrying unsuccessful backups.
+MAX_RUNTIME=86400
+EXIT_SLEEP_UNTIL=1:00			# on success, wait until 1:00am

+USE_SYSLOG=0
 ```

 If you have only one server: